Skip to main content

 Technical Assistance

-Technical assistance (TA) can help industry stakeholders build their workforce capacity and offer targeted guidance, training, and resources.
+Technical assistance (TA) can help industry stakeholders build their workforce capacity and offer targeted guidance, training, and resources through an equity lens.

 We help industry stakeholders strengthen their ability to conduct outreach, recruitment, assessment, training, and retention of women in the skilled trades.
 We collaborate with industry stakeholders to develop and implement tailored solutions, including customized training programs, gender lens curriculum, pre-apprenticeship and apprenticeship support, tradeswomen leadership development initiatives, multi-stakeholder collaborations, and targeted outreach and recruitment strategies to connect women to skilled trades careers.